u3qureshi/EMGFilter/README.md

-# EMGFilter
+# EMG / LocCode

-TTC EMG/LocCode Grouping and Filter using Apache eCharts and React.
+Grouping and charting for EMG and locCode for